Paneer Butter Masala – No Onion No Garlic Version

 I have very loosely adapted this recipe from Jeyashri's kitchen though I have stuck to similar spices that I use in my regular gravy.
 The recipe is very simple and needs just the basic ingredients from the pantry.

-This week my BM theme is bookmarked recipes and this recipe has been in my bookmark for several days now.
-I wanted to blog about it before Navarathri, but things just did not fall in place and I am posting this just after Navarathri.
+This week my BM theme is bookmarked recipes and this recipe has been on my bookmark for several days now.
+I wanted to blog about it before Navarathri, but things just did not fall into place and I am posting this just after Navarathri.

 Preparation time - 10 minutes